All Episodes

 We always hear about how many jobs created if the government does this or government does that.

-They they're they're they'll sell their yacht and they will cut payroll.
+They'll sell their yacht and they will cut payroll.

 But whatever else they have to do, they will cut payroll.

-And people will be able to know that whatever the temporary nature of these tax rates is, whatever it is, they'll be able to start making some plans.
+And people will be able to know whatever the temporary nature of these tax rates is, whatever it is, they'll be able to start making some plans.

 Right now, nobody knows what the hell's coming.

-But they're serious, serious problems.
+But they are serious, serious problems.

 Why don't we see any polling of the business community?

-Well, ask how many employees they have had to lay off to pay their taxes.
+Ask how many employees they have had to lay off to pay their taxes.

 I would love to see that poll.

-How many of you had to lay off employees in order to pay your state and federal taxes and every other payroll, workers' comp, whatever it was.
+How many of you had to lay off employees in order to pay your state and federal taxes and every other payroll, workers' comp, whatever it was?

-We get polls About everything under the sun, but why not that?
+We get polls about everything under the sun, but why not that?

 How many jobs have you fired, have eliminated at your business in order to pay taxes?

-Ho ho ho what a poll that would be.
+Oh, what a poll that would be.

 Denver, North Carolina.